b-antczak/resume/README.md

 My personal resume written with pure HTML/CSS.

 ## Styling

-Use a single font for simplicity and professionalism (of course this is open to debate depending on the given field; I personally elect to use a single font): [STIX Two Text](https://fonts.google.com/specimen/STIX+Two+Text).
+Font used: [STIX Two Text](https://fonts.google.com/specimen/STIX+Two+Text).
+I personally elect to use a single font for simplicity and professionalism, this is of course open to debate depending on the given field.

-Define categories of text in the document and showcase them based on size and colour, the primary colour being *rgba(0, 0, 0)*:
+Categories of text in the document, the primary colour being *rgba(0, 0, 0)*:

 - **Name:** 48px size, 75% opacity.